MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2022

+- Understanding Gradient Regularization in Deep Learning: Efficient Finite-Difference Computation and Implicit Bias. [[paper]](https://arxiv.org/abs/2210.02720)
+  - Ryo Karakida, Tomoumi Takase, Tomohiro Hayase, Kazuki Osawa.
+  - Key Word: Gradient Regularization; Implicit Bias.
+  - <details><summary>Digest</summary> We first reveal that a specific finite-difference computation, composed of both gradient ascent and descent steps, reduces the computational cost for GR.
+In addition, this computation empirically achieves better generalization performance.
+Next, we theoretically analyze a solvable model, a diagonal linear network, and clarify that GR has a desirable implicit bias in a certain problem.
+In particular, learning with the finite-difference GR chooses better minima as the ascent step size becomes larger.

 - The Dynamics of Sharpness-Aware Minimization: Bouncing Across Ravines and Drifting Towards Wide Minima. [[paper]](https://arxiv.org/abs/2210.01513)
   - Peter L. Bartlett, Philip M. Long, Olivier Bousquet.